 How the world received Ginny

 Ginny is making waves in the country.
 Ginny’s Planet has also received appreciation and recognition for its work from customers, online magazines, peers and civil society groups.

-The social enterprise has been featured in magazines like Newzhook, TimesNext and Shweta also bagged the Women startup entrepreneur of the year award by Adgully & Sheroes!
+The social enterprise has been featured in magazines like Newzhook, TimesNext and Shweta and also bagged the Women startup entrepreneur of the Year award by Adgully & Sheroes!

 Ginny’s impact on the world

 Ginny’s team directly influenced 690 children + 2000 adults (teachers/corporate employees).

-Here’s an example of how Ginny starts a conversation among children and parents:
+Here’s an example of how Ginny starts a conversation between children and parents:

 “ I’m a father of three girls, and when I heard about the Ginny doll, I wanted to see how my kids would react or relate to it.
 So I ordered one online.
 It started our first conversation in my family about disability and diversity and inclusiveness.

 My six-year-old daughter Warda was quick to observe the design features like specs and brace and asked a lot of questions.
 9-year-old Fatima read the story of Ginny.
 This experience created a narrative that I shared with my colleagues and it further led to discussions on biases and prejudice we hold towards disabled people.
 I think Ginny is creating a space in this world where disability is accepted as diversity.”- Syed Mohd.
 Yunus

-Indirectly, Ginny’s work has influenced over 3000 people all over the country through partnerships, workshops, collaborations with schools and corporates who participated in the training offered by Ginny’s Planet.
+Indirectly, Ginny’s work has influenced over 3000 people all over the country through partnerships, workshops, and collaborations with schools and corporates who participated in the training offered by Ginny’s Planet.

 A lot of Ginny’s beneficiaries include people who battle mental illnesses, women from poor communities & the migrant population.
 Ginny’s Planet has also helped women facing gender-based violence, and tribal communities.